toledy/spotify/index.md

 ## Modeling Approach and Project Trajectory

+Please refer to [Baseline Models](https://toledy.github.io/spotify/baseline_models.html) for more information on the baseline models employed.

+Please refer to [Ensemble Models](https://toledy.github.io/spotify/ensemble_methods.html) for more information on the advanced models employed.

 ## Results, Conclusions, and Future Work

+To come

 ## Literature Review / Related Work / Sources